 Part I: Two Systems

-Kahneman describes two different mode of thinking we deploy, which he calls System 1 and System 2.
+Kahneman describes two different modes of thinking we deploy, which he calls System 1 and System 2.

 System 1 is our default system.
 System 2 is only called upon when system 1 doesn’t have a ready and quick answer and an “escalation” is needed.